michie1/bc/README.md

 There are 3 options:
 1) Ask Michiel for credentials.json
 2) Create your own Google spreadsheet (see below)
 3) Copy credentials-example.json and visit (http://wtos.nl/bc?test) for the spreadsheet.
-This is the most easy option for testing, but this one is shared with multiple people.
+This is the most easy option for testing and starting working on this project, but this one is shared with multiple people.
+The spreadsheet key is already set in the example.

 ### Run the program